 Being in a healthy relationship creates a calming and soothing atmosphere between the two lovers.
 The partner becomes a home and a safe place.
 However, in a toxic relationship, you are always surrounded by negative energy and you just feel uneasy and overall bad.

-If you always have to analyze your actions and anticipate potential consequences of what you did or said, then the relationship is unhealthy.
+If you always have to analyze your actions and anticipate the potential consequences of what you did or said, then the relationship is unhealthy.
 Always being afraid you will upset your partner and thinking two steps forward can be exhausting and unfulfilling.

 If your mom or best friend say they disapprove of your significant other, it means they are onto something.
 When you’re involved with someone, you tend to turn a blind eye when they do or say something unpleasant.
 However, your family and friends will always tell you the hard truth.